Home

 Policarpo de Balzola was a Basque mathematician and inventor from Irun, Spain.
 He only received an elementary school education, supplemented with some geometry, trigonometry, and drawing lessons acquired from a military engineer.

 Policarpo de Balzola managed a model farm in the vicinity of the Court from the early 1830s to 1835.
 In Irun, he held various positions, including notary and secretary of the city.
-From 1847 to 1850 he served as expert surveyor in Tolosa.
-And he served in the National Militia.
+From 1847 to 1850 he served as an expert surveyor in Tolosa.
+He also served in the National Militia.

 But Policarpo de Balzola is best known for his inventions, including a mechanical calculator that looked like a piano, a perpetual calendar, a measuring device for surfaces, and a scoring mechanism.